-A request for support starts by sending an email to bionmr@pasteur.fr, contacting us by phone or personally, prior to submit an application and a sample description form available on our website.
+A request for support starts by sending an email to bionmr@pasteur.fr, contacting us by phone or personally.
 We will shortly organize a meeting to define with you the feasibility, the experimental strategy and the schedule.

 In most instances, we will perform experiments and analyze the data.
-For relatively long studies (> 1.5 years), we will provide hands-on training and technically support PhD students or postdocs throughout their project to become autonomous.
+For relatively long studies (> 1.5 years), we will provide handson training and technically support PhD students or postdocs throughout their project to become autonomous.
 In addition, we provide spectrometer time for NMR experts or we record data to be analyzed by the users.